vottri/Azure-DevOps/Deploy_a_sample_.NET_web_app_on_Windows_Server_using_AzureDevOps.md

 ### Connect to your Virtual Machine

-Navigate to "Networking" tab, allow Remote Desktop to the Azure VM in "Inbound port rules" section.
+Navigate to "Networking" tab > "Inbound port rules" section, allow your VM's ports 80, 443, 3389 to be accessible from the Internet.

 ![vm2](https://raw.githubusercontent.com/vottri/Azure-DevOps/main/images1/vm2.png)